larr97/portfolio-project/documents/ODD.md

 - **Rendering Strategy (Client-side vs. Server-side):** The portfolio uses client-side rendering to simplify deployment and hosting on static servers.
 This improves scalability and reduces server costs but increases the initial page load time and relies on the client device's processing power.
 - **Hosting Approach (Static vs. Dynamic):** By opting for static hosting, the project prioritizes security, ease of maintenance, and performance.
 However, this limits the ability to implement dynamic server-side logic or personalized backend services.
 - **Persistence Mechanism (In-browser Storage vs. Backend Storage):** User preferences (e.g., theme, language) are stored locally using browser storage.
 This approach offers fast access and reduces server dependencies but limits cross-device synchronization and persistence reliability.
-- **UI Design (Component-based Reusability vs. Custom Styling):** Using Angular Material and Tailwind CSS supports rapid UI development and ensures consistency, balancing between customization flexibility and development efficiency.
+- **UI Design (Component-based Reusability vs. Custom Styling):** Using CSS Grid, Flexbox, and Angular Material supports UI development and ensures consistency, balancing between customization flexibility and development efficiency.

 #### 1.2 Interface documentation guidelines